Dell Streak: Software

+Source code and rooting

-Following protests from users that Dell, by not including source code, had violated the terms of the GNU General Public License, the source code for the Dell Streak is now available for download.
+Following protests from users that Dell, by not including source code, had violated the terms of the GNU General Public License, the source code for the Dell Streak became available for download.

 There is a root method for the Dell Streak, and many roms are available, including iterations of the CyanogenMod ROM.
 These are available from the xda-developers website along with other ROMS.